University of Western Australia Business School: Courses

-The Business School offers higher degrees by research, either through the master's degree by research programs or professional doctorate programs such as the Doctor of Business Administration (DBA) and Doctor of Philosophy (PhD).
+The Business School offers higher degrees by research, either through the master's degree by research programs or professional doctorate programs such as the Doctor of Philosophy (PhD).
 Research students work closely with a supervisor on a specific topic to produce a dissertation of significant academic originality.
-These programs are supposed to enhance research skills and to develop independent and critical thinking so students can contribute state-of-the-art knowledge through research in their chosen fields.

 Business School Board

 The Business School Board is tasked with providing leadership to the School.
 It comprises the Dean, Deputy Dean, and six to ten persons actively engaged in industries, professions, community, or government activities relevant to the work of the Faculty.
 These members are appointed by the Vice-Chancellor on the recommendation of the Dean and the Chair.
 The Chair is elected annually by and from the external members of the Board and meetings are held at least twice a year.

 Notable graduates

 Notable alumni of the UWA Business School include: